DanielCoutoVale/Dependencies/DUX-README.md

 # DUX Query

 A DUX query is meant to retrieve a tuple of one or more words related to each other through `functions`, which can be either `dependencies` or `ties`.
-In its simplest format, a DUX query is composed of a single `word descriptor`.
+In its simplest format, a DUX query is composed of a single pattern for a word.
 There are three different ways to describe a word:

 ```
 [13492342]